kailash-manasarovar/statement/docs/timeline/2023/november.md

 - "But what if a nervous sweaty elephant tells it to me", is in relation to my PTSD reaction towards the trumpet teacher when I tried to talk to him and is a derogatory reference to my weight too.
 - My reaction to "give him a peanut" is ironic, I know I'm being wound up.
-- The reply is in reference to pedophiles which I shut down.
+- The reply is in reference to pedophiles and voyeurs.
 - I'm feeling extremely nervous and anxious.
 I go to choir.
 - I sit down at my usual seat.
 The woman who plays the French horn sits down next to me stinking of peanuts.
 She is eating a peanut-butter sandwich of some sort.
 - The choir teacher mentions elephants and trumpets and trunks continually throughout the class.